federgraph/RiggVar-RG38/README.md

 Special versions of it have been created for several platforms and published via the app store, but published versions were light versions that did not surface all of the original features.

-While it is a good thing to have a lightweight version of the app, and there will probably be more of them, the intention with this repository is to rescue some of the original work, and provide a basis for future development.
+While it is a good thing to have a lightweight version of the app - and there will probably be more of them - the intention with this repository is to rescue some of the original work, and provide a basis for future development.